 When you use this opportunity to ask thoughtful questions, you show the employer that you:

 - are interested in the organization

 - are confident and able to assert yourself in the right way

 Check out these suggestions to be ready to ask questions during a job interview.

 As you research the employer to prepare for the interview, you’ll probably think of questions that you can ask about the company and the position.

 Most employers will expect you to bring a list of prepared questions with you and to write down others you think of during the interview.
 When the employer invites you to ask questions, quickly review your list and ask questions that haven’t already been answered.

-There is no correct number of questions to ask in an interview, but 3 or 4 well-chosen questions are usually enough to demonstrate your interest without taking up too much time.
+There is no correct number of questions to ask in an interview.
+But 3 or 4 well-chosen questions are usually enough to show your interest without taking up too much time.
 Pay attention to the interviewer’s non-verbal cues when you ask your first 2 or 3 questions.
-If you sense that asking more would be inappropriate, leave the other questions for a follow-up interview or until you are offered the position.
+If you sense that asking more would not be appropriate, leave the other questions for a follow-up interview or until you are offered the position.

 You may be able to use information in the interviewer’s answers to help you demonstrate that you’re the best person for the job.
-As the interviewer responds, jot down keywords and ideas and refer to them when you summarize your qualifications at the end of the interview.
-Use the opportunity to create a clear picture of how hiring you would benefit the organization.
+As the interviewer responds, jot down keywords and ideas and refer to them when you sum up your qualifications at the end of the interview.
+Use this chance to create a clear picture of how hiring you would good for the organization.

 Use the following questions as a guide to develop your own questions based on your research.